Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Empirical results

 \subsection{Stochastic mortality components}

 As discussed in Section \ref{sec:Methodology}, our model separates climate-driven mortality from non-climate-driven mortality.
-Since the seasonal pattern of mortality rates is primarily captured by the climate-driven components, the stochastic mortality components in the DLNM--LC and DLNM--LL models should exhibit no obvious seasonality once the model is calibrated.
+Since the primary source of mortality seasonality is captured by the climate-driven components of the model, the stochastic mortality components in the DLNM--LC and DLNM--LL models are expected to exhibit little or no seasonality, reflecting potential non–climate-driven seasonal effects in mortality.
 To validate this, we compare the time-varying factor $\kappa(t)$ obtained from the original stochastic mortality models with that of the stochastic mortality components obtained in our proposed modeling framework.

 In Figure \ref{single_k}, we plot the $\hat\kappa_t$ from the original LC on the left panel, and the $\hat\kappa_t$ from DLNM--LC on the right panel, for the three regions considered in our study.
 The plots on the left show very clear seasonal fluctuations, whereas the plots on the right exhibit minimal or no seasonality.
-This finding confirms that the proposed models successfully isolate seasonal patterns in mortality rates from the stochastic mortality components.
+This finding confirms that the proposed models successfully isolate climate-driven patterns in mortality from the stochastic mortality components.

 Similar results can be found for the multi-population mortality models in Figure \ref{multi_k}.
 We plot the $\hat\kappa_t$ from the original LL on the left panel, and the $\hat\kappa_t$ from DLNM--LL on the right panel.
 From the LL model estimates, we can see that the common trend $K(t)$ captures most of the seasonality in the mortality data.
 The region-specific time trend captures any residual variations that are not explained by the common time trend, reflecting localized demographic or environmental characteristics.
 The estimated common trend and region-specific trends under the DLNM-LL model exhibit significantly reduced seasonality, particularly in the common trend.
 It should be noted that the seasonality of the region-specific time trend is weak in both models.
-Again, we conclude that the proposed models successfully isolate seasonal patterns in mortality rates from their stochastic mortality components.
+Again, we conclude that the proposed models successfully isolate climate-driven seasonality from their stochastic mortality components.\footnote{We conducted formal statistical tests for potential seasonality remaining in the model residuals and concluded that it is appropriate to assume that the residual series from the DLNM–LC and DLNM–LL models do not exhibit seasonality.
+These results are provided in Section D of the online supplementary material.}